 Frequency of Occurrence:

 This use case will occur once throughout the duration of each round of the competition.
 This use case is the first task to be played any time the APS competes.
-During normal operation, this use case should only take place once the APS finds the game station and reaches the Simon Carabineer.
+During normal operation, this use case should only take place once the APS finds the game station and reaches the Simon Carabiner.
 During an exception, the APS will have to fix the error and redo the task.

 Use Case 4: Draw on Etch-a-Sketch